evilcyber.com

 (I sometimes wonder what people at PR departments do to get to these sophisticated levels of waxing.)

-I looked the referenced study up (PDF) and, what a coincidence, the researchers named S(ophie) Lafay and B(enoit) Lamaire are conveniently employed by “Berkem”.
-Berkem, it turns out, was another company involved in the sales of plant extracts and their subsidiary doing that was later bought by none other than our friends at Naturex.
+I looked up the referenced study (PDF) and, what a coincidence, the researchers named S(ophie) Lafay and B(enoit) Lamaire are conveniently employed by “Berkem”.
+Berkem was another company involved in the sales of plant extracts.
+Their responsible subsidiary was later bought by none other than our friends at Naturex.

-The only other study finding a weight loss effect of green coffee extract I am aware of was done in India and Scott Gavura of Science-Based Medicine did a great job looking at its quality: It didn’t disclose how exactly it was done, by scientists who never worked in obesity research and published by an obscure scientific magazine whose critical evaluation of whatever it publishes is, shall we say, lacking.
+The only other study finding a weight loss effect of green coffee extract I am aware of was done in India.
+Scott Gavura of Science-Based Medicine did a great job looking at its quality: no disclosure about how exactly it was conducted, done by scientists who never worked in obesity research, and published by an obscure scientific magazine whose critical evaluation of whatever it publishes is, shall we say, lacking.
 It was also sponsored by the other current big player in green coffee extracts, Applied Food Sciences, Inc.

 Green coffee beans